hevnsnt/norecognition/README.md

 ### I Believe We Can Do Better.

 I’m [Bill Swearingen](https://about.me/billswearingen).
 Having spent decades in security uncovering how complex systems fail, I’ve learned how to think differently and exploit technology’s true weak points.
 I’m the founder of [**SecKC**](https://seckc.org), the world’s largest monthly hacker meetup, and have spoken at major security conferences including [**BlackHat**](https://blackhat.com), [**Shmoocon**](https://en.wikipedia.org/wiki/ShmooCon) and [**DEF CON**](https://defcon.org).
 That experience drives my latest project, **nonRecognition** — an effort to transform intriguing privacy concepts into robust, repeatable, and verifiable solutions.
-My goal is to determine the mechanisms behind recognition failures and to provide citizens, advocates, and privacy-minded individuals with fashonable fabric solutions (from sustainable sources) that lower their visibility to facial recognition systems.
+My goal is to determine the mechanisms behind recognition failures and to provide citizens, advocates, and privacy-minded individuals with fashionable fabric solutions (from sustainable sources) that lower their visibility to facial recognition systems.
 This is a focused, research program asking a hard question: *Can physical fabrics truly defeat state-of-the-art facial recognition in real-world conditions?*

 To answer this, **nonRecogition** is focused on two critical components: